Weaving a Story 2: oral stage: Production

-In one of the scenes, the Eva-01's empty cockpit is shown with only Shinji's suit floating inside.
-According to the Japanese architect and academic Osamu Tsukihashi, in the previous episode, "Introjection", Shinji is depicted aboard the Eva-01 in his school uniform.
+In one of the scenes of Shinji's inner monologue, Eva-01's empty cockpit is shown with only Shinji's pilot suit floating inside.
+Japanese architect and academic Osamu Tsukihashi noted that, in the previous episode, "Introjection", Shinji is depicted aboard the Eva-01 in his school uniform instead.
 In the following scenes, Nerv's scientist Ritsuko Akagi claims Shinji, absorbed by the Eva-01, shows his image through his pilot suit, which represents his essence.
 The explanation was absent at the storyboard stage.
-According to Tsukihashi, Ritsuko's explanation is weak but it may have been inserted by the episode staff to emphasize Shinji's physical absence.
+According to Tsukihashi, Ritsuko's explanation is weak, but it may have been inserted by the episode staff to emphasize Shinji's physical absence.
 Tsukihashi traced the discontinuity between the two episodes to Evangelion production history; Anno said he did not follow a defined blueprint but chose fragmentary images that flashed through his mind and added them to the story as he worked, like "a live performance".
-Production also suffered from lack of time due to the schedule.
+Production also suffered from a lack of time due to the schedule.
+Gainax had completed only twelve episodes by the time the series began airing after nearly two years of production, leaving the staff to produce the remaining fourteen in just six months—roughly one-third of the time they had spent on the first twelve.
 Despite "Weaving a Story 2" being conceived as a recap episode, the production for the installment took about one week.
 According to chief animator Kazuya Tsurumaki, the schedule was a "disaster" at the time, with constant time pressures that prevented the staff from working quietly.
-He said he felt exhausted at that time; despite this, especially from "Weaving a Story 2" onward, he felt a pleasant sensation, and although he felt "dead tired", he experienced the feeling of using his natural abilities to their fullest potential.
+He said that he felt exhausted at that time; despite this, especially from "Weaving a Story 2" onward, he experienced a pleasant sensation, and although he felt "dead tired", he experienced the feeling of using his natural abilities to their fullest potential.

-As the episode's closing theme, staff chose a version of Bart Howard's song "Fly Me to the Moon" entitled "B-22 A-Type", which was later replaced with a version of the same song called "B-4 piano" in later home-video editions of the series.
+As the episode's closing theme, the staff chose a version of Bart Howard's song "Fly Me to the Moon" entitled "B-22 A-Type", which was later replaced with a version of the same song called "B-4 piano" in later home-video editions of the series.